janearc/gender/README.md

 on identity
 ---
 I am a transgender woman with a genderfluid presentation.
 This means that sometimes I will appear to be "a woman," and sometimes I present agender, more masculine, more feminine, and so on.
 This can be confusing.
-Because of this, it makes sense for most people to use ["they/them"](http://pronoun.is/they) pronouns with me unless they are intimately familiar or have reason to believe they can assess my presentation, which is intricate, carries a lot of signal, and changes continually.
+Because of this, it makes sense for everyone to use ["they/them"](http://pronoun.is/they) pronouns with me unless they are intimately familiar or have reason to believe they can assess my presentation, which is intricate, carries a lot of signal, and changes continually.

-**In short, "if you have to ask which pronoun to use, use they."**
+I may sometimes use specific pronouns with intimate partners.
+Succinctly, this means, **"my pronoun is they unless we have other arrangements."** It also means, **"If you have to ask, my pronoun is they."**

+I use the pronoun "she" to refer to myself sometimes.
+This is consistent with the fact that I am a transgender woman.
+I do not feel the need to explain this any further to anyone.

 I am willing to have a pronouns discussion with anyone I am already in contact with but I request that they be familiar with the concepts of:
  - [boundaries](http://psychcentral.com/lib/the-importance-of-personal-boundaries/)